It’s rare to get through life without a bout of food poisoning. Most of us go a few rounds on that wheel of torture.

-Can you recover?
+Can you recover from SIBO?

 SIBO, fortunately, can be cleared – but it’s not always easy.
 Some cases respond to herbal anti-microbials while other cases require antibiotics.
 However, the antibiotics typically used to treat SIBO do not kill the good bacteria your body needs.

 Many find relief from symptoms and help eliminating SIBO by following a low-carb diet, such as low FODMAP, the elemental diet or Specific Carbohydrate Diet (SCD).
 But diet alone doesn’t usually eradicate the problem.

 Unfortunately, it often takes a few tries to eliminate SIBO.